betseyw15/events.en/help/adobe-customer-success-webinars/2024/use-case-mapping.md

 * Use Cases Real-time CDP solves for and prioritizing those specific to business outcomes
 * Aligning Real-time CDP capabilities to prioritized use cases

+## Summary of the Meeting

+**Challenges Addressed by Real-time CDP**

+* Segregated marketing tools
+* Scattered data origins
+* Shifting governance regulations

+**Impact of Deprecation of Third-Party Cookies**

+* Effects on use cases like paid media retargeting and personalization

+**Comparison of Real-time CDP with DMP Audience Manager**

+* Focus on data ingestion, audience management, and data output structures

+**Importance of Alignment and Prioritization**

+* Aligning CDP capabilities with strategic priorities
+* Prioritizing use cases
+* Ensuring effective execution

+**Strategies Discussed**

+* Leveraging advanced segmentation capabilities
+* Utilizing data sharing features
+* Using Customer Air for personalized customer experiences and retention strategies